Preview Changes will not be visible to customers until published.

 When an invoice is paid then Open deliverable

 12. You're done!
-Click Save.
+Click the Save button at the bottom:

 Additional Engagement workflows can be created by selecting Add New Engagement Workflow and following the steps above: